apptimise/Cheatsheets/git_cheatsheet.md

       ║        MERGED         ║
       ╚═══════════════════════╝
       ```

-2. It gives you 4 views:
-    * *LOCAL* – this is file from the current branch
-    * *BASE* – common ancestor, how file looked before both changes
-    * *REMOTE* – file you are merging into your branch
-    * *MERGED* – merge result, this is what gets saved in the repo

 3. You could edit the **MERGED** view:
     * If you want to get changes from REMOTE